 The organic content of the soil should be 10 percent for areas planted with woody species and 5 percent for lawn areas after adding the amendments.
 (Note: WSDOT does not construct many lawn areas.
 Some projects in urban and semi-urban areas may include lawn areas.
 Lawns are areas that will be mowed regularly and may contain irrigation.
 Roadside areas that are hydroseeded for erosion control are not considered lawn areas.)
 The amount of compost or other soil amendments used varies by soil type and organic matter content.
 If there is a good possibility that site conditions may already contain a relatively high organic content, then it may be possible to modify the presumptive technique described above and still be able to achieve the 10 percent organic content target.
-The state horticulturist, located in the Headquarters Design office, is available to determine the amount of organic matter to the percentages listed above.
+The state horticulturist, located in the Headquarters Design office, is available to determine the amount of organic material in the project soils and the amount of soil amendments needed to bring the organic matter to the percentages listed above.
 For additional design information, see Guidelines and Resources for Implementing Soil Depth and Quality, BMP T5.13, at: